 Predicting that the election of a Republican as president would bring about the Civil War, Rufus Choate called on the former Whigs to “unite with some organization of our countrymen to defeat and dissolve the new geographical party calling itself Republican, a party which knows one half of America.”
 Choate supported Buchanan.

-“Yankee” opposition to immigrants resurfaced during the labor struggles of the early 20th Century, resulting locally in the Bread and Roses Strike in Lawrence, and the shooting death of a young Greek woman at the Ipswich Mills strike in 1913.
+Opposition to immigrants resurfaced during the labor struggles of the early 20th Century, resulting locally in the Bread and Roses Strike in Lawrence, and the shooting death of a young Greek woman at the Ipswich Mills strike in 1913.
+It reared its ugly head again with Donald Trump’s successful campaign for the United States presidency.

 - Francis D. Cogliano, No King, No Popery: Anti-Catholicism in Revolutionary New England (pp. 74–89)